Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Implementation

 That is, we search for the unit normal that maximizes the smallest scalar product with all point normals associated to the box~$b_j$.
-For each box~$b_j$, the scalar product~$\langle N_{p_i}, N_{b_j}\rangle$ is ideally strictly positive for all points~$p_i \in \mathcal{B}_j$, even in those cases where we did not filter the normals.
-Therefore, it allows for a projection onto a plane spanned by~$N_{b_j}$ as normal vector such that all points remain positively oriented by their normals.
+For each box~$b_j$, the scalar product~$\langle \reb{n}_{p_i}, \reb{n}_{b_j}\rangle$ is ideally strictly positive for all points~$p_i \in \mathcal{B}_j$, even in those cases where we did not filter the normals.
+Therefore, it allows for a projection onto a plane spanned by~$\reb{n}_{b_j}$ as normal vector such that all points remain positively oriented by their normals.
 The newly computed box normal is also used as vertex normal for all vertices lying in $b_j$ from now on.

 To achieve a fast lookup, we can either build a uniform grid on the complete bounding box of the input or create a hash structure to only store those boxes that are including input points from~$\mathcal{P}$.
 The uniform grid has faster access, but results in many empty boxes and thus large memory consumption.
 The hash structure does not use as much memory, but the access is slower.
-In our experiments, we utilize the hash structure to be more memory efficient.
+In our experiments, we utilize the uniform grid structure to be faster as memory consumption can be handled by our test machine\reb{, although the time difference will become significant only for larger models than used here}.

-Note that in Section~\ref{sec:Methodology}, we stated that for creating new vertex candidates, we need to traverse all splats that are distance~$d$ away from a given point.
+Note that in Section~\ref{sec:TheoryAndMethodology}, we stated that for creating new vertex candidates, we need to traverse all splats that are distance~$d$ away from a given point.
 However, here we are collecting all splats that are at distance~$\leq d$ from the box, thus possibly resulting in a higher number of splats to be considered.
-That insures that the spheres from Section~\ref{sec:Methodology} are inscribed into the volume within $d$-distances around the boxes, see Figure~\ref{fig:CollectingSplatsTopView}.
+That insures that the spheres from Section~\ref{sec:Methodology} are inscribed into the volume within $d$-distances around the boxes (Figure~\ref{fig:CollectingSplatsTopView}).